MCorentin/MOAR/README.md

 # Example
-This is an output example, the reference is on the x-axis, the scaffolds on the y-axis Forward alignments are in blue
+This is an output example, the reference is on the x-axis, the scaffolds on the y-axis.
+Forward alignments are in blue.
-Reverse alignments are in red
+Reverse alignments are in red.

 ![alt text](https://raw.githubusercontent.com/MCorentin/MOAR/master/example.png)